earthly/website/blog/_posts/2021-09-22-awk-examples.md

 $ echo "one two three" | awk '{ print $3 }'
 three
 ```
-You may have been expecting the first column to be `$0` and not `$1` but `$0` is something different:
+You may have been expecting the first column to be `$0` and not `$1`, but `$0` is something different:
 ``` bash
 $ echo "one two three" | awk '{ print $0 }'
 ```
 ``` ini
 one two three
 ```
 It is the entire line!
-Incidentally Awk refers to each line as a record and each column as a field.
+Incidentally, Awk refers to each line as a record and each column as a field.

 I can do this across multiple lines:
 ``` bash